 Using the Tools

-- Temperatures on the maps are shown as departures (in degrees Fahrenheit) from the 1981–2010 average.
-Precipitation is displayed as a percentage departure from normal using the same base period.
+- The dots on the map show departures from the 1981–2010 averages.
+Temperatures are shown as departures from average in degrees Fahrenheit, while precipitation, heating degree day, and cooling degree day data are displayed as percentage departures from normal using the same base period.
 For the year-to-date maps, departures are based on the normal average observed as of that date.

 - You can hover over an individual station to view the station ID and the current departure from normal value for that station.